SunbirdAI/kinyarwanda-asr-hackathon/README.md

 We did full parameter fine tuning on single H100 GPUs (not necessary though: we've found this model also to be trainable on 48GB cards such as RTX 6000 Ada; LoRA training is also possible).

-## Filtering the training set

-We estimate around 3% of the examples had the wrong label, i.e. the text transcription seemed to be for a different audio file.
-Therefore we ran an earlier version of the model on as many of the training examples as we could, and looked for major discrepancies between the model prediction and the text label (WER > 90%).
-We had time to process 125,000 of the training examples and removed about 4,000 examples this way.

 ## GPU compute time

 The longest training run was 30 hours on a single H100 GPU.
+We used <150 GPU hours (with different specs, including smaller GPUs for explorations) for the whole hackathon.

 ## Model size and inference speed

 Model parameter count: 1.3B

 TODO: Get A100 real time factor
+(with batch size 1, so this can be speeded up).